kamlesh-nb/blinc/README.md

 ## Note

-This is an experimental project which is still work in pogress, feel free to to try and raise issue if you find any.
+This is an experimental project which is still work in pogress, feel free to try and raise issue if you find any.
 Anyone who likes to contribute to the project is most welcome.

 ## Licence